ASP.NET Core Caching Benefits and Overview

 Cluster Topologies: For sessions, different clustering topologies offered by NCache can be used.
 Replicated topology offers load balancing of client so that the ASP.NET Core application does not suffer during intensive traffic.
 If partitioned-replicated cache is used, it provides higher scalability and reliability to the application and performs faster transactions.

 Reliability: By default, a session is stored in-memory of an ASP.NET process.
 If the process recycles or an application server goes down, session data is lost.
 With NCache, session data is stored outside the ASP.NET process, in a cache cluster.
-Any cache topology can be opted to meet the needs of reliability.
-So in case of application server unavailability, session data remains available when the ASP.NET process recycles back or application server becomes live again.
+Any cache topology can be chosen to meet the needs of reliability.
+So, in case of application server unavailability, session data remains available when the ASP.NET process recycles back or application server becomes live again.

 Scalability: NCache Session uses in-memory cache as storage, where a clustered cache provides even better scalability.
 Working in a clustered environment allows adding more servers to session cluster at runtime; this results in more scalability and reliability for the application.
 Hence ASP.NET session clustering for web farms is faster and more scalable than storing them in a database.

-Availability, Load Balancing, Fault Tolerance: In a web farm environment, using NCache with ASP.NET Core Sessions provides better fault tolerance, keeping session data available at all server nodes in a clustered cache.
-This also results handling larger load because sessions can be distributed to multiple servers in the farm.
+Availability, Load Balancing, and Fault Tolerance: In a web farm environment, using NCache with ASP.NET Core Sessions provides better fault tolerance, keeping session data available at all server nodes in a clustered cache.
+This also results in handling larger load because sessions can be distributed to multiple servers in the farm.

 Session Lookup in Cache Made Easy: All session data in cache can be